brehaut/inc-clojure-brush/readme.md

 ## Todo

- * Meta, Quotes, Quasiquotes, Splice, Skip all need to attach correctly to the following form.
  * Tokenizer for Constructor literals.
  * All the destructuring rules need to be supported for scopes.
  * Function annotators (for arguments).